| Year of Entry | 2013 |

 For JUPAS applicants, the programme code is JS1051.

-To mitigate the climate changes that result from the overuse of fossil fuels, governmental, industry and business sectors have been gearing up to use technologies focused on energy efficiency and conservation.
+To mitigate climate change resulting from the overuse of fossil fuels, governments, industries and business sectors have been gearing up to use technologies focused on energy efficiency and conservation.
 This is where the School of Energy and Environment, as an educator, steps in to provide the required training.

 We aim to: